quinncheong/quinncheong.github.io/about.markdown

 ### **3 Dying questions**
 1) What is the meaning to life?
 Are we born just so we can perish, or are we destined for greater things?

 2) Does hard work REALLY trump everything else?
-Can one be certain that if he, regardless of background, works harder than the herd for the next 20 years, sucess will be guaranteed.
+Can one be certain that if he, regardless of background, works harder than the herd for the next 20 years, will be guaranteed a shot a success?

 3) Why is there so much hate in this world?
 Why has everyone been poulluted with jealousy and greed?
 Why are the successful able to look past these nonsensical, arbitrary desires and focus on the real thing?